-Decision Project Size Approving Authority Timing Variations in scope, time or budget Over 5% Chief Executive Officer / Council Project review and lessons learned Medium -Large Project Oversight Committee Exceptions / significant issues Council Launch / opening All Council Benefits review Medium-Large Project Oversight Committee
+Decision Project Size Approving Authority Timing Prioritisation based on the full Medium - Large business case (not required for small) Project Board Anytime Operational within approved budget Chief Executive Anytime Approval of project budget All capital and operational unfunded Council As part of annual business planning process Approval of project plan All Project Sponsor Approval of detailed designs All capital new Council Variations in scope, time or budget Up to 5% Project Sponsor Over 5% Chief Executive Officer / Council Project review and lessons Medium -Large Project Board Anytime learned Exceptions / significant issues Council Launch / opening All Council Benefits review Medium-Large Project Board]

 Key term or acronym Definition Administration Staff, processes and systems that make up the organisation which delivers services to the community under the guidance of Council.
 Council The elected body.
 Project A project is a group of interrelated activities that are planned and then executed to create a product or service, to agreed cost and quality criteria, within a specific timeframe, to achieve agreed results.
 The Project Management Framework and Manual will identify which projects it applies to.
-Project size Appendix 1 of the Project Management Framework and Manual provides a project sizing tool.
-For clarity, a copy of the tool is attached to this policy but does not form part of it.

-Reference Number:

-Strategic Alignment: This policy supports the delivery of the Strategic Plan by ensuring projects are appropriately assessed and scoped to ensure strategic alignment, and delivered efficiently and effectively.
+Reference Number: Strategic Alignment: This policy supports the delivery of the Strategic Plan by ensuring projects are appropriately assessed and scoped to ensure strategic alignment, and delivered efficiently and effectively.
 Strategic Risk: This policy mitigates strategic risks by ensuring projects are delivered to agreed time, quality and budget parameters.

-Responsible Officer(s): Manager Strategy and Governance

-First Issued / Approved:

-Minutes Date and Council Resolution Number:

-Last Reviewed:

-Next Review Date:

-Applicable Legislation: Local Government Act 1999

-Related Policies:

-Other Reference Documents: Project Management Framework and Manual
+Responsible Officer(s): Manager Strategy and Governance First Issued / Approved: Minutes Date and Council Resolution Number: Last Reviewed: Next Review Date: Applicable Legislation: Local Government Act 1999 Related Policies: Other Reference Documents: Project Management Framework and Manual